killercup/trpl-ebook/book/the-stack-and-the-heap.md

 for the purpose of this tutorial, we’re going to ignore the extra information and just consider the local variables we’re allocating.
 So in this case, when `main()` is run, we’ll allocate a single 32-bit integer for our stack frame.
-This is automatically handled for you, as you can see, we didn’t have to write any special Rust code or anything.
+This is automatically handled for you, as you can see; we didn’t have to write any special Rust code or anything.

 When the function is over, its stack frame gets deallocated.
 This happens